 Xero accepts CSV imports but enforces a specific column structure.
 At minimum, Xero expects columns for date, amount, payee, and description.
 Wells Fargo transaction data, whether from a native CSV export or a converted PDF, rarely matches Xero's expected layout out of the box.
 You may need to rename headers, split or merge amount columns (Xero can accept a single amount column with negatives for debits, or separate debit/credit columns), and reformat dates to DD/MM/YYYY or MM/DD/YYYY depending on your Xero region settings.
 Handling this column mapping during the extraction step, rather than manually in a spreadsheet afterward, eliminates a repetitive source of errors.

-This pattern holds across most accounting platforms: CSV functions as the universal import format, but each system expects its own column order, header names, and date formatting.
-Specifying your target format's requirements before you extract or convert saves significant cleanup work downstream.
+CSV is the universal import format across accounting platforms, but each one expects its own column order, header names, and date format.
+Specify your target before extraction to avoid cleanup later.

 For readers who need OFX, QFX, or QIF files to feed older desktop accounting software or specialized import workflows, those formats are also producible from extracted statement data.
 We cover the full process in our guide on converting bank statement PDFs to OFX, QFX, or QIF accounting formats.